ATV Adventure at Heartland Lodge

 We set out away from the lodge and towards the woods.
 Central Illinois had gotten a lot of rain in the weeks before and we were careful to stay on higher ground.
 The spring flowers were in full bloom and I enjoyed meandering past them as I gained the courage to go faster.
 Once my initial hesitation was gone, it was great to speed through the trails and take in the sights.
 I had not expected the mud to actually make the trip so fun.
 On an ordinary day, I don’t believe the trail would have been quite so muddy, but because the recent floods caused the ground to soften, we were able to have a great time riding playing in the mud.
 At one point I got a little stuck (pretty much my own fault), and my husband had to give me a little push to help me out.
 We were both laughing hysterically as he got all muddy.

 I think the best part of the entire experience was getting to see so many animals in their natural habitat.
 We were able to see a few deer and many pretty, colorful birds.
 We had been on the hayride the night before and gotten to see elk and deer, but there was something so much more magical about being on our own out in nature.

-As a former city girl with little in the way of outdoorsy experience, I was a little nervous about the whole idea of ATVing, but now I can wholeheartedly endorse it for city girls everywhere!
-And, my favorite part of the lodge is that after spending a day getting messy out in the woods, I was able to return to a luxury suite, wash up, and relax in front of a beautiful fireplace.
+As a former city girl with little in the way of outdoorsy experience, I was a little nervous about the whole idea of ATV-ing, but now I can wholeheartedly endorse it for city girls everywhere!
+My favorite part of the lodge is that after spending a day getting messy out in the woods, I was able to return to a luxury suite, wash up, and relax in front of a beautiful fireplace.
 The unique combination of adventure and luxury offered at Harpole’s Heartland Lodge is truly second to none.